DeJuan Jones: College career

-Club career
+Professional career

 New England Revolution

 Jones was selected with the 11th overall pick of the 2019 MLS SuperDraft by the New England Revolution, the club's second selection of the draft, after Tajon Buchanan.
 After playing a full preseason with the Revolution, Jones signed a contract with the club on February 25, five days ahead of their season opening fixture.
 Named in the match-day squad for the first two games, Jones did not make his debut until the Revolution's fourth game, at home to expansion side FC Cincinnati on March 24.
 Jones replaced left-back Edgar Castillo towards the end of the match as the Revolution tried to overcome a two-goal deficit, the game finishing 2–0.
-On March 30, 2019 Jones made his first career start for the Revolution.
-He recorded two shots, including one shot on goal and the game winning assist en route to a 2–1 victory over Minnesota.
-He currently is second on the team in assists for the 2019 season.
+On March 30, 2019, Jones made his first career start for the Revolution, recording two shots, including one shot on goal and the game-winning assist in a 2–1 victory over Minnesota.
+Jones would score his first professional goal against Sporting Kansas City on April 27, with Jones calling it "an awesome feeling."
+After his rookie season in New England, Jones signed a contract extension with the Revolution.

+On January 18, 2024, Jones re-signed with the Revolution on a 4-year deal, which would last through the 2027 MLS Season.

+Columbus Crew

+On July 31, 2024, Jones was traded to the Columbus Crew, in exchange for Will Sands plus $600,000 in General Allocation Money.
+He scored his first goal for the club just 20 seconds after being substituted in during his debut, in a Leagues Cup match against Sporting Kansas City.

+San Jose Earthquakes

+On April 22, 2025, Jones was traded to the San Jose Earthquakes, in exchange for $425,000 in General Allocation Money, and one International Roster Slot.

+International career

+Jones made his debut for the U.S. Men's National Team against Serbia, subbing on in a January camp international friendly on January 25.
+He made his first start against Colombia later during that same friendly camp.
+Jones was named to both the preliminary and final roster for the 2023 CONCACAF Gold Cup.
+Jones then started twice in group stage matches, which included notching his first ever assist at the international level against Trinidad and Tobago, assisting Jesus Ferreira on the opener.
+Jones then assisted Brandon Vazquez for the opening goal of the quarter-final match up versus Canada, a game the US would go on to win in penalties.